RedstoneDave/My-Language/README.md

 - `fesacu`
   - `cu` indecates the position, also time.
   - e.g. `fozu fokecu muk` means “I am here” (lit.
 I exist at here)
+- `fesakaf`
+  - `kaf` indecates the comitative, as “with me” in “He went on a walk with me”, used in neutral cases or cases where the candidates are of the same attention.
+  - e.g. `fokaf kasep` means “to walk with me”
+- `fesanof`
+  - `nof` indecates the “anti-comitative”, as “against me” in “He fought against me”, used in cases there the candidates are of the opposite attention.
+  - e.g. `avrova beunof wakit` means “to fight against the old world”
 - `fesaye`
   - `ye` indecates the ablative, meaning “from”, and the ergative in passive forms (as “by ...” in English)
   - e.g. `fozu zekeye vep` means “I come from there” where `zeke` means “there” and `vep` means “to come”